 Repeat, until you have added all the participants you want to the fishbowl

-This is an exciting development that makes Zoom a much more interactive online meeting platform.
-One thing to note about this feature, however, is that participants on Zoom need to be added to the fishbowl one by one, which means your participants will be watching you build your fishbowl group in real time.
+One thing to note about this feature is that participants on Zoom need to be added to the fishbowl one by one, which means your participants will be watching you build your fishbowl group in real time, and it may be a challenge to spotlight everyone from a given breakout group in larger workshops.

 The fishbowl discussion format is a great tool to make your online workshop sessions more impactful and engaging.